jonathas/todo-service/README.md

 - Possibility to update tasks
   - Possibility to mark tasks as done
 - Integration with Microsoft To Do.
 Tasks are kept in sync between our service and the third-party integration
-  - Tasks created in the third-party integration are always be created in our service
+  - Tasks created in the third-party integration are always created in our service
   - The status of tasks is always in sync between our service and the integration

 ## Tech